The Web

 dominant

-may predispose them to "accept" one role more than the others.
+subselves may predispose them to "accept" one

-For example, a wounded person governed by angery, critical, aggressive
+person governed by angry, critical, aggressive

 subselves may unconsciously choose the Persecutor role in their